 The atmosphere that characterizes the festivities is usually solemn, the picture spectacular, and everything seems fully immersed in emotion.
 Don’t let yourself be fooled, though – this is still Spain, which means neither the strong religious beliefs nor the somberness of the moment can hide the nation’s fervor for pomp and lively fiestas.

 Here’s a closer look at the distinctive customs and traditions that accompany Semana Santa in various Spanish provinces.

 Semana Santa in Andalusia

 Although each Spanish region, and even city and village, has its own particular customs and practices during this time of year, Semana Santa celebrations are nowhere else as elaborate and spectacular as they are in Andalusia, the sunny south of the country.

 Here, the most important Catholic holiday is commemorated with a week full of color, art, religious fervor, and extravagant processions.
 By far, the most spectacular events take place in Málaga and Seville, where the streets are taken over by flamboyant parades and intricate religious displays depicting biblical scenes.

 Like everywhere in Spain, the festivities begin on Palm Sunday (Domingo de Ramos) and last until Easter Monday (Lunes de Pascua), with the most dramatic and passionate parades held on Maundy Thursday and Good Friday.

-In Malaga, Semana Santa is celebrated with various religious and military parades accompanied by music, inviting incense, and floral scents, as well as lots of color and cheer.
+In Málaga, Semana Santa is celebrated with religious and military parades accompanied by music, inviting incense and floral scents, as well as lots of color and cheer.